 **Featured on KCMag.com!**

-Recently while perusing Nell Hills for some decorating inspiration, I spotted some beautiful, brightly colored grouped vases.
+Recently while shopping for some decorating inspiration, I spotted some beautiful, brightly colored grouped vases.
 I fell in love and set out to recreate this look for myself.

-I headed to River Market Antique Mall, where I found three interesting clear glass bottles at a great price, and then headed home to start my project.
+I headed to my favorite antique store, where I found three interesting clear glass bottles at a great price, and then headed home to start my project.
 Then I decided that I wanted to create two different vase groupings with two totally different looks and shapes.
 So I searched the house for some glass jars that I had on hand---those turned out to be a pasta sauce jar, pickle jar and a couple of other interestingly shaped jars.

 I washed and dried all of the vases and jars.
 (TIP: Washing alone didn’t completely remove the residue that the labels left behind.
 Some cooking oil and a sponge scrubber does a good job removing this residue.)

 All I needed to get started on my project was some enamel paint made especially for glass.
-I already had two small jars of turquoise paint on hand, but I suggest heading over to Creative-Coldsnow in Westport if you are in need of some good quality and affordable enamel paint of your own.
-A little goes a long way---you won’t need more than two small jars of the paint.
+I already had two small jars of turquoise paint on hand, but I suggest heading over to Amazon for your paint (a little goes a long way).

 The painting process was surprisingly quick and easy.
 All you have to do is pour some of the enamel paint into the jar and slowly twirl it around until the entire insides are fully coated.
 Once coated, dump the remaing paint into the next jar until you have painted the insides of every jar.
 Then all that you have left to do is let the paint dry, which takes about two days.